janzzen-tabingo/network-engineering-portfolio/README.md

 </p>

-## 👨‍💻 About
+## About

 **Janzzen Paul Tabingo**

 **Certification:** Cisco Certified Network Associate (CCNA)

-This repository documents practical networking labs, configurations, troubleshooting, network designs, and technical documentation developed to strengthen and demonstrate real-world networking skills.
+This portfolio documents practical networking projects focused on building and troubleshooting realistic network environments.
+It includes network designs, device configurations, routing and switching implementations, troubleshooting scenarios, and technical documentation.

+Projects demonstrate hands-on experience with technologies such as VLANs, trunking, inter-VLAN routing, OSPF, STP, EtherChannel, DHCP, NAT, ACLs, and network troubleshooting.

+Each project includes the topology, configuration, implementation details, verification steps, troubleshooting process, and technical documentation to demonstrate both practical networking skills and the ability to communicate technical solutions clearly.